 The logical log is current if its flags column contains a C. Find this logical log and note its number.
-If the number is between one and 10 on Windows NT/2000 platforms, you must advance the log with the onmode -l utility.
+If the number is between one and 10 on a Windows 2000 platform, you must advance the log with the onmode -l utility.